renode/renode-docs/source/host-integration/uart.rst

 * using a pty device (Linux/macOS only),
 * over a network socket (available on all platforms).

+You can also redirect UART output to a file, but this is does not allow for reading user input.

 UART pty terminal
 -----------------